LayTextLLM/LayTextLLM/README.md

 }
 ```

-2. Refer to the JSON format under the `dataset` directory.
+You can also Refer to the JSON format under the `dataset` directory.
 Your custom dataset should be structured similarly.